breakermind/pay/README.md

 ```

 # Usage
-If you want to accept/cancel each payment individually in PayU (waiting_for_confirmation payment), you must turn off reciving payment automatically in the PayU shop panel for specific payments methods.
+If you want to accept/cancel each payment individually in PayU (waiting_for_confirmation payment status), you must turn off reciving payment automatically in the PayU shop admin panel for specific payments methods.

 ### Create payment url
 ```php